Raicodesokwe/kazinow/lib/docs/pages.md

 of the app logo.
 It appears for 5 seconds courtesy of the Timer widget

-*home_page.dart*- This is the first screen that appears when the splash screen is done loading.
+*home_page.dart*- This is the first screen that appears when the splash

+screen is done loading.
+The is a fade animation and scale animation upon

+initial load of the page .
 It consists

 of a customscrollview with a sliverappbar and a slivertoboxadapter.
 The sliverappbar is composed of a column

-with the logo on top, a listview containing the profile pictures of the various servicemen, and a tabbar
+with the logo on top, a Container with the user's details such as name

+and account balance and a button prompting the user to send money.

-displaying the discover and explore options that can be toggled.
-The slivertoboxadapter is composed of a
+The slivertoboxadapter consists of a textbutton 'check rates' navigating

-textield where one can search for a serviceman and a listview of trending and recommended services nearby.

-There is also a textbutton navigating one to the map page

-*map_page.dart*- One can navigate to this page upon pressing the open maps text button on the home page.

-This page is composed of a map and a pageview displaying multiple cards of the servicemen located nearby

-complete with information about the servicemen.
-It also displays some mock locations of servicemen located

-nearby

-*profile_page.dart*- This page is composed of information about the respective servicemen.
-On top of the

-column, there is a background image and the profile pic of the serviceman is positioned at the bottom of the

-image via a stack widget.
-We also display info such as name, description and rating of the servicemen.
-There

-is also a textbutton opening up a showmodalbottomsheet displaying the bio information of the serviceman.

-There are two button displaying info on sharing the profile or adding the serviceman to the team.
-This is

-then followed by a staggeredgridview displaying the images of works done by the service men.
-There is also a
+the user to the currency converter page and another text button 'see all'

-floatingactionbutton at the bottom of the screen prompting the user to schedule with the serviceman
+prompting the user to check the entire list of transactions

+*check_rates.dart*- Consists of a textfield where the user can enter the

+amount he wishes to convert, a to currency actionchip and from currency

+actionchip that pops an alert dialog where the user can select the

+currency he wishes to convert from and to and a clickable container that

+triggers the api call to convert the given currency amount

+*transactions_page.dart*- This page is composed of an fl_chart graph

+displaying the user's monthly transactions and a listview builder that

+displays listtiles containing information on the user's transactions

+based on the transactions model file